matematiflo/SumsOfSquares/SumSq/Defs.md

 #print SumSq
 ```

-In the declaration of the function `SumSq, one can dispense with the (implicit) variable `{R : Type}` and simply write the following:
+In the declaration of the function `SumSq`, one can dispense with the (implicit) variable `{R : Type}` and simply write the following:

 ```lean
 def SumSq [Semiring R] : List R → R